jamesholbert/mern-fly-boiler/README.md

 ### `yarn build`

 Creates static build files for front end.
+Only necessary in production environment and if you're testing google oauth, the redirect _must_ take you to `http://localhost:8080/`, so you'll need to run `yarn build` and restart the nodemon server if you've made any changes to the front end that you're expecting to see.

-Only necessary in production environment.
+### Procfile is for deployment on Heroku, don't forget to add the necessary `config vars` found in `.env`

-### Procfile is for deployment on Heroku
+The front end was initially bootstrapped with [Create React App](https://github.com/facebook/create-react-app).